KristoferMar/Linux-guide/tunning_system_performance/tuning_system_performance.md

 [root@host ~]$ tuned-adm active
 No current active profile.</pre>

+### Notes
+tuned persists the active profile automatically when it's changed.

+Files related to tuned can be found in <b>/etc/tuned<b>

 <br>
 <h2>Managing Profiles with Web Console</h2>
 It's also possible to manage Profiles though the web console